 If you’ve watched any of the property shows that I present, you have more than likely heard me mention kerb appeal.
-It may seem like an overused term, but it’s fundamental to getting buyers through the door.
+It may seem like an overused term, but it’s fundamental if you want to get buyers through the door.
 Kerb appeal really can make or break a deal, some people can’t see potential and in my experience a tired looking façade can stop a buyer in their tracks.

 People tend to make their minds up about a property within 8 seconds, and in some cases this isn’t even long enough to reach the front door.
 Although kerb appeal probably won’t add value to your home it will make it – and probably your neighbours properties – more saleable, which is more important than ever in the current market.